mratkovic/codeforces-parser/README.md

 This tool uses `requests` for loading contest site and `beautifulsoup4` for parsing *HTML*.

 ## Installation:
-[Note] Instalation is not necesary as tool can be run as a script.
+[Note] Installation is not necessary, the tool can be run as a script.

 CLI tool can be installed by running following command:
 ```